Stanley Matthews: Family and early life

 Stanley Matthews was born on 1 February 1915 in a terraced house in Seymour Street, Hanley, Stoke-on-Trent, Staffordshire.
 He was the third of four sons born to Jack Matthews, a local boxer known as the "Fighting Barber of Hanley".
 In the summer of 1921, Jack Matthews took six-year-old Stanley to the Victoria Ground, home of the local club Stoke City, for an open race for boys under the age of 14, with a staggered start according to age.
 His father placed a bet on his son winning, and he did.
-Matthews attended Hanley's Wellington Road School, and later described himself as "in many respects a model pupil".
-He also said the kickabout games the children played helped to improve his dribbling, and prepared the children for future life by giving them "a focus, a purpose, discipline, and in many respects an escape".
+Matthews attended Hanley's Wellington Road School and later described himself as "in many respects a model pupil".
+He also said the kickabout games the children played helped to improve his dribbling and prepared the children for future life by giving them "a focus, a purpose, discipline, and in many respects an escape".
 At home he also spent "countless hours" practising dribbling around kitchen chairs he placed in his backyard.

 Though he would later become indelibly associated with Stoke City, Matthews grew up supporting that club's local rivals Port Vale.
 His father wanted him to follow in his footsteps and become a boxer, but Stanley decided at the age of 13 that he wanted to be a footballer.
-After a rigorous training session that made Matthews vomit, his mother, Elizabeth, stood firm and made Jack realise that his son, who had one more year at school, should follow his passion of football.
+After a rigorous training session that made Matthews vomit, his mother, Elizabeth, stood firm and made Jack realise that his son, who had one more year at school, should follow his passion for football.
 His father conceded that should he be picked for England Schoolboys then he could continue his footballing career; around this time his school football master picked Matthews as an outside-right, rather than as his then-preferred position of centre-half.
 Matthews played for England Schoolboys against Wales in 1929, in front of around 20,000 spectators at Dean Court, Bournemouth.